 Stammering

 Stammering is a speech disorder that affects about 1% of the adult population.
-Although the prevalence in children is 2 to 5 percent but 70 to 80 percent of children, usually outgrow it within 12 months.
+Although the prevalence in children is 2 to 5 percent, 70 to 80 percent of children usually outgrow it within 12 months.

 However, with no indicators on who will outgrow their stammering, we recommend speech therapy for all children to ease the difficulty and reduce any emotional problems that may develop due to their stammering.